Health Informatics (HI)

 HI 3321.
 Population, Public, and Precision Health Informatics.

-This course provides an overview of how informatics principles and practices apply to population, public, and precision health.
+This course will provide an overview of how informatics principles and practices apply to three similar, but distinct areas of population health, public health, and precision health.
 Students will explore how health informatics and data analytics apply to foundational topics including health disparities, social determinants of health, behavior change strategies, and digital patient engagement.
+Students will examine how Augmented Intelligence (AI) is being used to improve efficiency and health outcomes in many different aspects of health care.

 HI 3323.
 Electronic Health Records & Clinical Decision Support.

 This course explores clinical decision support (CDS) systems and electronic health records (EHR), focusing on the role of information in healthcare delivery and decision-making by providers and patients.
-Students will examine key EHR tools and techniques, knowledge base development and maintenance, usability considerations, and evaluation methods for CDS systems.
-The course also addresses ethical and legal challenges in CDS implementation, patient portals and consumer informatics, as well as best practices for optimizing system effectiveness.
+Students examine key electronic health record tools and techniques, knowledge base development and maintenance, usability considerations, and evaluation methods for CDS systems.
+Students also examine the various ethical and legal challenges in CDS implementation, patient portals and consumer informatics, as well as best practices for optimizing system effectiveness.

 HI 3324.
 Change Management & Workflows in HIIM.